 Rolex Submariner ref.
 116618

 Is it a dive watch?
 Is it a status sports watch?
 Is it a solid gold timepiece?
-The Submariner Date ref.
+The Rolex Submariner Date ref.
 116618 is all of that and more.
-The most current version of Rolex’s famous diving watch in full yellow gold certainly houses all the necessary features to qualify as a dive watch – water resistance to 300 meters, a unidirectional rotating bezel, plenty of luminescence for legibility underwater, and a bracelet that can extend to fit over a dive suit.
+The most current version of Rolex’s famous diving watch in full yellow gold certainly houses all the necessary features to qualify as a dive watch – water resistance to 300 meters, a unidirectional rotating bezel, plenty of luminescence for legibility underwater, and a bracelet that can extend to fit over a diving suit.
 Yet, its precious 18k yellow gold construction may make the wearer think twice about taking it on a dive.

 Sitting on top of the 40 mm Oyster case of the Submariner Date ref.
 116618 is a Cerachrom ceramic bezel insert, which is well-suited to scuba diving life, thanks to its resistance to scratching and fading.
 Rolex offers the Submariner 116618 in two colors: the LN with a black dial and black bezel and the LB with a blue dial and blue bezel.